Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 • Insurer: proper claim handling and controlled payout

-• Shop: profitable operation and steady work
+• Shop: profitable operation and steady volume

 Why this matters for trust